Future shrugs off Covid woes as it triples pre-tax profit and buys Go Compare owner for £594m - Press Gazette

 But the magazine division, which makes up 21% of Future’s group revenue, was harder hit, reporting organic revenue decline of 29%.

-Future chief executive Zillah Byng-Thorne (pictured) said: “Our exceptional results, which are ahead of expectations, demonstrate the continued strength of our strategy, as well as the innovation, fortitude and agility of our business, focused on its purpose, delivered by its people.
+Future chief executive Zillah Byng-Thorne said: “Our exceptional results, which are ahead of expectations, demonstrate the continued strength of our strategy, as well as the innovation, fortitude and agility of our business, focused on its purpose, delivered by its people.

 “I am extremely proud of the way our colleagues have rapidly adapted to address the challenging market resulting from the Covid-19 pandemic over recent months, and want to thank them for their hard work and commitment this year.